-photo by Ron Mitchell

-Brandon Kinzer looked to make a move earlier in the race season during the 17th Annual
+Brandon Kinzer looked to make a move earlier in the race season during the 17th Annual Show Me 100.

 Mickey leaves sidelines

 by RICK BENTLEY TIMES COLUMNIST

 I was sitting in a hospitality room one cold March night when one of the best things I ever did in newspaper happened to me.
 You read that right.
 I didn't write it wrong.
 Now perhaps I should explain.

-The "comone.

-petition" had just pulled a

-Rick Bentley They'd hired a guy to write a weekly NASCAR colgood umn.
-In my days as sports editor at the News-Express, I didn't have one.
-But one thing I did have was a good, solid grasp on my weaknesses.
-There are three areas I know next to nothing about - hunting, fishing and NASCAR.
-Two of them had been addressed.
-I inherited a rock-solid fishing guy named Chris Altman, and when he retired, another came my way.
-I found a very good hunting writer to take that task.
-NASCAR, however, was still a lost cause for me.
-Until this one night at Belfry, where they took the hospitality room and made it an art form with nights featuring things like barbecue ribs and the like.
-I was sitting there with a football coach (See LEAVES, page six) Herrick finishes 20th in State Am tournament P'burg native headed into senior season at Bellarmine by STEVE LeMASTER SPORTS EDITOR Prestonsburg High School graduate Brooks Herrick finished 20th in the 2009 at&t State Amateur Championship held last week at Champion Trace Golf Club.
+The "comwe e k I y Rick Bentley

+The "com-petition" had just pulled a good one.
+They'd hired a guy to write a w e e k I y NASCAR col-

+NASCAR colwe e k I y We E k

+(See LEAVES, page six)

+Herrick finishes 20th in State Am tournament

+P'burg native headed into senior season at Bellarmine

+by STEVE LeMASTER SPORTS EDITOR

+Prestonsburg High School graduate Brooks Herrick finished 20th in the 2009 at&t State Amateur Championship held last week at Champion Trace Golf Club.
 A former 15th Region champion, Herrick is headed into his senior season with the Bellarmine University men's golf program.
+He recently compared to the property of the program of the pro golf program.
+He recently com-peted in the NCAA Division III golf program.
 He recently competed in the NCAA Division III Tournament.

 Bowling Green golfer Jordan Blann won the 2009 at&t Kentucky State Amateur Championship.
-His opening round of 67 was followed up with a 2 under par 70 and a twoshot win over Crit Reddick of Bardstown, who shot 70-69 for his 139 total.
+His opening round of 67 was followed up with a 2 under par 70 and a two-shot win over Crit Reddick of Bardstown, who shot 70-69 for his 139 total.
 Lee Chaney of Morehead closed his week with a 3 under par 69 to go with his opening 71, finishing the tournament in third-place.

 After enduring a couple of days of inclement weather and cancellations of rounds, a field of 75 made the cut and played in the final round of the 36 hole championship; a first for this championship in the modern era.
 Blann began his week at the US Open Sectional Qualifier in Memphis and was paired with a couple of professionals from Australia.

 Herrick was recently named All-Region.

+the second second second second second second